 - Jennifer Goldman, M.D., Ph.D., of Rush University Medical Center, is studying ways to track and ease cognitive difficulties in Parkinson’s.

-- Alexandra Nelson, M.D., Ph.D., of the University of California, San Francisco, is studying why levodopa may lead to side effects in Parkinson's.
+- Alexandra Nelson, M.D., Ph.D., of the University of California, San Francisco, is studying why The medication most commonly given to control the movement symptoms of Parkinson’s, usually with carbidopa.
+It is converted in the brain into dopamine. may lead to side effects in Parkinson's.

 - Rosalind Roberts, D.Phil., of McGill University is studying the role of the cell's mitochondria in Parkinson's disease.